 Kevin Ward, Petrosys Europe

-In the latest software release of Petrosys PRO 2020.1 new functionality has been added to improve quality and efficiency when mapping faulted horizons.
+In Petrosys PRO 2020.1 new functionality has been added to improve quality and efficiency when mapping faulted horizons.

 Often tricky and problematic for geoscientists, I thought it would make sense to write a short summary of how we see these improvements fitting into the wider workflows for today’s geoscientists and ask for your thoughts on what else we could be doing to make your life easier.